 • Operate the engine at full speed when mowing.
-This allows the engine to produce full horsepower and move more cooling air through the engine cooling fins.
+This will allow the engine to produce full horsepower and move more cooling air through the radiator.

 Air Cleaner System

 • Use only Donaldson air cleaner elements.
 Aftermarket elements may not seal in the air cleaner housing, allowing dirt to enter the engine.
 Also, aftermarket filters often skimp on the filtration media and require more frequent replacement (see following instructions).